 - Section 46

 - State of Gujarat v.
 Vinaya Chandra Chhota Lal Pathi

-As a general rule, the opinions of the third person’s are irrelevant in evidence law.
+As a general rule, the opinions of a third person’s are irrelevant in evidence law.
 They form a part of “res inter alios acta” which means any act done between two persons does not harm or benefit others.
 But Sections 45 to 51 deal with the cases when the opinions of third parties become relevant.

 According to section 45, there are 5 situations when the opinion of third parties can become relevant.
 They are matters regarding: –

 - Foreign law- Many times there are foreign laws which come in to question